Boniar/Flexbox/README.md

 # Flexbox
-The design of a simple website based on flexbox
+The design of a simple website based on flexbox and showing its possibilities.